Ahh, the allotment…

 I have used many mulches very successfully, but I have always taken the added insurance policy of laying cardboard down first.
 As I have said, you can find it free and as it breaks down slower and acts like a physical barrier against any resident annual weeds which may grow through.

 Here is a list of some of the things which I have tried as mulches on my allotment.

-My first attempt of a no-dig bed was using woodchip after hearing of a chap in the United States having good results.
-I must say though, as a gardener and composting fanatic, I was aware that adding carbon rich material to soil, such as woodchip, could rob nitrogen.
+My first attempt at a no-dig bed was using woodchip after hearing of a chap in the United States having good results.
+I must say though, as a gardener and composting fanatic, I was aware that adding carbon-rich material to the soil, such as woodchip, could rob nitrogen.
 This was worrying because plants need nitrogen to grow so I was concerned I would be doing more harm than good.
 However, I soon discovered that laying this chip on top of cardboard and pulling back both to plant through into the soil meant that this wasn’t a problem.